F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 F5 Beacon, a SaaS offering, provides visibility and actionable insights into the health and performance of applications.

 F5 Beacon uses the generic HTTP consumer.
+To see an example of Generic HTTP with proxy settings, see :ref:`proxy`.

 Required Information:
  - See |beacon| for information on how to add Telemetry Streaming as a source to Beacon.